ajtomato/DjangoTutorial/README.md

 The testing system will automatically find tests in any file whose name begins with _test_.

     $ python manage.py test polls

+### Test a view

+ _django.test.TestCase_ class comes with its own client.

+### When testing, more is better

+* A separate TestClass for each model or view
+* A separate test method for each set of conditions you want to test
+* Test method names that describe their function

+### Further testing

+You can use an “in-browser” framework such as _Selenium_ to test the way your HTML actually renders in a browser.

+Django includes _LiveServerTestCase_ to facilitate integration with tools like Selenium.